tanghaom/AppEvalPilot/README.md

 2. **Methodologically Robust Dynamic Assessment**: In contrast to conventional benchmarks employing static evaluation methodologies, AppEvalPilot replicates the systematic workflow of professional testing engineers to conduct thorough application evaluation.

 3. **Resource Efficiency**: AppEvalPilot completes comprehensive evaluation of 15-20 functional components within an application in approximately 8-9 minutes.
-The system operates continuously (24/7) to evaluate diverse applications at a cost of $0.26 per webpage—substantially more economical than human-conducted evaluations.
+The system operates continuously (24/7) to evaluate diverse applications at a cost of $0.26 per app—substantially more economical than human-conducted evaluations.

 ### Sample Videos